sebo-b/warp/README.md

 $ python -c 'from subprocess import run; print(run(["openssl","rand","16"],capture_output=True).stdout)'
 ```

+### Language

+Change `LANGUAGE_FILE` variable in `config.py` or set `WARP_LANGUAGE_FILE` environment variable.
+Currently, language is global for the instance.

 ### How to import users

-You can add them manually one by one via the users management tab or import directly to the database.
-Basically insert users to `user` table, look at table definition in `warp/sql/schema.sql.`
+You can add them manually one by one via the users' management tab or import them directly to the database.
+Basically, insert users to `user` table, look at the table definition in `warp/sql/schema.sql.`

 The role is one of:
 ```